 D. Michael Dobbin Apprenticeship Program

 This is a paid apprenticeship for high school student graduating from grade 12 this year.
 The apprentice will be employed as full time ATP staff from August through April – including a modest bi-weekly honorarium.
-Other perks include tickets to each show in our season and their photo featured on our season artist board and in our playbills, free monthly transit passes, and a $1000 bursary given at the completion of the term.
+Other perks include tickets to each show in our season, their photo featured in our playbills, free monthly transit passes, and a $1000 bursary given at the completion of the term.
 They will also be given the opportunity to work as ushers and/or bartenders for extra pay.

 The successful candidate will be provided the opportunity to apply, improve and develop new skills through a series of enhanced practical and job shadowing experiences in the administrative, artistic and production departments at ATP.